 ANC applications use adaptive filters which are filters whose coefficients adjust automatically according to certain criteria.
 Some fundamental criteria are least mean squares (LMS), normalized LMS, and recursive least squares (RLS).
 Researchers and engineers use adaptive filters to perform noise cancellation, echo cancellation, system identification, and other applications.

-This article also describes how to perform real-time adaptive noise cancellation by using the National Instruments LabVIEW graphical development environment and Compact RIO hardware.
+This article also describes how to perform real-time adaptive noise cancellation by using the NI LabVIEW graphical development environment and Compact RIO hardware.

 Many scientists have worked on ANC to produce practical applications.
 The following studies are some examples that show ANC's importance in noise cancellation:

 • B. Widow concludes that ANC is effective in electrocardiography (ECG) signal extraction.
-There is an example of using LabVIEW and Adaptive Filter Toolkit for ECG Signal Processing on the National Instruments website.
+There is an example of using LabVIEW and Adaptive Filter Toolkit for ECG Signal Processing on the NI website.

 • C. J. James shows that multireference ANC can be used to enhance transient non-stationarities in electroencephalograms (EEG).